zannloo/tp/docs/UserGuide.md

 ### Consolidated Information

-As a project-based module, CS2103T tutors have to juggle multiple groups **within** multiple tutorial slots.
-ProfBook aims to expedite this process by allowing you keep track of all your groups and their progress within a centralised location.
+As a project-based module, CS2103T tutors have to juggle multiple groups.
+ProfBook aims to expedite this process by allowing you to keep track of all your groups and their progress within a centralised location.
 You would be able to traverse between the different groups quickly through familiar Linux commands.

 ### Student and Group Management

 ProfBook aids with the **management of student and group information**.
-ProfBook efficiently encapsulates information of every project group so that you can easily monitor their progress and relevant information seamlessly.
+ProfBook efficiently encapsulates information of every project group so that you can easily monitor their progress and relevant information.
 You can effortlessly **add, delete and edit students or groups** and even **move students from one group to another**.

 ### Task Management

 ProfBook aids with the **management of task information**.
-You can quickly **allocate tasks to specific student or group** and track their progress.
+You can quickly and seamlessly **allocate tasks to specific student or group** and track their progress.

 <div class="page-break-before">
     <!-- Content that will start on a new printed page -->